-The following documents comprise the Sybase[®] Adaptive Server[®] Enterprise documentation set:
+The Adaptive Server® Enterprise documentation set consists of:

-• The release bulletin for your platform - contains last-minute information that was too late to be included in the books.
+The release bulletin for your platform - contains last-minute information that was too late to be included in the books.

-A more recent version of the release bulletin may be available on the World Wide Web.
-To check for critical product or document information that was added after the release of the product CD, use the Sybase Technical Library.
+A more recent version of the release bulletin may be available.
+To check for critical product or document information that was added after the release of the product CD, use the Sybase Product Manuals Web site.